Ealing green spaces

-With the current ongoing Coronavirus pandemic, everyone must practise self-isolation or social distancing.
-Whilst these ideas conjure up images of being cooped up indoors, getting outside for fresh air is really important if at all possible, with benefits to mental health as well as physical health.
-With that in mind, we’ve put together this post of a few of our favourite local green spaces where you can go for a wander and enjoy the spring, whilst adhering to recommended social distancing measures to slow the spread of the virus through the population.
+With the current ongoing Coronavirus pandemic, everyone must follow the regulations laid out by the government to quell the spread of the virus.
+While these ideas conjure up images of being cooped up indoors, getting outside for fresh air is really important if at all possible, with benefits to mental health as well as physical health.
+With that in mind, we’ve put together this post of a few of our favourite local green spaces where you can go for a wander and enjoy the great outdoors, while still adhering to recommended social distancing measures.

 Ealing common has 47 acres of open space, and has no less than five avenues created by horse chestnut trees which were planted in Victorian times!
 Lovely for a stroll, with plenty of room to keep a safe distance from others.

 If you’re into history, it’s also worth giving this Hidden London piece a read before you visit, from a meeting place for workers during the general strike, to wartime allotments Ealing Common has a fascinating past.

 Pitshanger Park is bordered by the River Brent to the north of the park, which is great for wildlife and walks alongside the river.
 It has large open spaces as well as excellent walking routes, and is where the community usually comes together for the Party in the Park event organised by the Pitshanger Community Association (PCA).
 With that in mind, during these times of social distancing it will also be a great place to go for a wander and if you’re a regular to the community events, you may even experience a friendly wave from someone you recognise.
 More on Pitshanger.